CHRISTMAS IN LAPLAND FIRST TIME TIPS

 If Santa isn’t your thing (how dare you) there is more than one resort to visit in Lapland.
 This section is just a run down of our experience and knowledge gained from the countless hours of research that has been done late at night in our house.

 There are 5 main resorts in Finnish Lapland: Rovaniemi, Levi, Saariselka, Yllás and Luosto.

-Rovaniemi is known as the official home of Santa Claus and the place we chose for our Dear Santa trip in 2016.
+Rovaniemi is known as the official home of Santa Claus and the place we chose for our DEAR SANTA trip in 2016.
 For short 1, 2 or 3 day trips and also if you have young children, Rovaniemi definitely has great appeal.
 Should you choose to fly direct to Rovaniemi, you will land at Santa’s very own airport.
-Just a short 5 minute drive from the airport is the Santa Claus Holiday Village, and once in the village everything is there, so there’s not really any need to leave.
-Everything in the village is either a short walk or sleigh ride away, absolutely perfect for getting to and from the activities, for us, short journeys are vitally important, even more so when it’s -15oC outside and there’s a two year old in tow.
+Just a short 5 minute drive from the airport is the Santa Claus Holiday Village.
+Once in the village everything is there, so there really isn’t any reason to leave.
+Everything in the village is a short walk or sleigh ride away, absolutely perfect for getting to and from the activities.
+For us, short journeys are vitally important, more so when it’s -15°C and there’s a two year old in tow.